kulysses/AsianLit/pages/browse.md

 ## Featured Literature

-Here, I have included texts discussed in CL40 that I view salient to grasping and understanding the place of Filipinos in Asian identity.
-Kindly click each text to see my corresponding commentary on how such texts correlate to the Filipino experience.
+Here, I have included texts thoroughly discussed in CL40 that I perceived had aspects that are salient to grasping and understanding the current place in Asia—primarily in terms of our existing values and beliefs.
+Kindly click the cell of each text to see my corresponding commentary on how such they correlate to the Filipino identity.